Linking Theoretical and Simulation Approaches to Study Fluids in Nanoporous Media: Classical Molecular Dynamics and Density Functional Theory: Methods

 \subsection{Molecular Models}

-In this section we first provide details of MD simulation for calculating bulk fluid properties and the choice of force field.
-Then we describe DFT approach used in this work and its application to single-component fluid and mixture.
-After this subsection approach to study confined fluid is presented.
+Here we first provide details of MD simulation for the calculation of bulk fluid properties and the choice of force field.
+Then we describe DFT implementation used in this work.
+Approach to study confined fluid is presented in the next subsection.